 Phospholipids mask the active ingredients so that larger amounts can be absorbed and escape the selective function of the small intestine.
 Osmotic (hydrophilic) side effects of some high-dose vitamins and minerals can thus be reduced.
 6

-Crosses the Blood Brain Barrier
+Crosses the Blood-Brain Barrier

-Liposomes have demonstrated the ability to cross this barrier, giving the liposomes the ability to deposit the supplement directly into the cells and enhance circulation of nutrients by your lymphatic system.
+Liposomes have demonstrated the ability to cross this barrier, giving the liposomes the ability to deposit the supplement directly into the cells and enhance the circulation of nutrients by your lymphatic system.
 7

 This profound effect of liposome size on complement recognition can also affect liver uptake.
 Generally, large unmodified liposomes are eliminated more rapidly than small liposomes, which is why our Fluidizing Liposomes™ are very small—less than 100 nm to prevent their uptake by macrophages of the liver and the spleen.
 8